 This article illustrates 5 different methods to copy unique values to another worksheet in the same workbook in Excel.
 Working with a dataset with duplicate values, we may need to get only the unique values to make a report or summary in a new worksheet.
 The methods described in this article are going to help you to extract the unique values and copy them to another worksheet.

-5 Methods to Copy Unique Values to Another Worksheet in Excel
+How to Copy Unique Values to Another Worksheet in Excel (5 Easy Ways)

 Let’s say we have a list of colors in Sheet1 that includes duplicates.
 We want to copy only the unique colors to another worksheet of the same workbook.